10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact stated that while driving at an undisclosed speed, the A-pillar trim on both sides of the windshield started to detach.
-The contact received notification of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repair was not yet available.
-The local dealer was contacted and confirmed that parts were not yet available.
+The contact received notification of NHTSA Campaign Number: 25V347000 (STRUCTURE); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The failure mileage was not available.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer